 (1) Based on the aggregate grant date fair value computed in accordance with the provisions of FASB ASC 718, "Compensation-Stock Compensation", excluding the impact of estimated forfeitures.
-Assumptions used in the calculation of this amount are set forth in Note 19 to the Company's audited financial statements for the fiscal year ended December 31, 2015, included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission on April 29, 2016.
+Assumptions used in the calculation of this amount are set forth in Note 19 to the Company's audited financial statements for the fiscal year ended December 31, 2016, included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 17, 2017.

-(2) Includes \$12,000 for personal usage of Company leased automobile (as calculated in accordance with Internal Revenue Service guidelines and included as compensation on the W-2), \$13,000 in matching contributions made by the Company to Mr. Duchemin's tax-qualified 401(k) Savings Plan account and \$1,509 representing life insurance purchased for Mr. Duchemin's benefit.
+(2) Includes \$12,000 for personal usage of Company leased automobile (as calculated in accordance with Internal Revenue Service guidelines and included as compensation on the W-2), \$10,600 in matching contributions made by the Company to Mr. Duchemin's tax-qualified 401(k) Savings Plan account and \$1,509 representing life insurance purchased for Mr. Duchemin's benefit.

-(3) Includes \$12,000 for personal usage of Company leased automobile (as calculated in accordance with Internal Revenue Service guidelines and included as compensation on the W-2), \$13,000 in matching contributions made by the Company to Mr. Duchemin's tax-qualified 401(k) Savings Plan account, \$2,500 representing financial planning services purchased for Mr. Duchemin's benefit and \$1,509 representing life insurance purchased for Mr. Duchemin's benefit.
+(3) Includes \$12,000 for personal usage of Company leased automobile (as calculated in accordance with Internal Revenue Service guidelines and included as compensation on the W-2), \$13,000 in matching contributions made by the Company to Mr. Duchemin's tax-qualified 401(k) Savings Plan account, and \$1,509 representing life insurance purchased for Mr. Duchemin's benefit.

-- (4) Includes \$4,000 for personal usage of Company leased automobile (as calculated in accordance with Internal Revenue Service guidelines and included as compensation on the W-2) and \$1,346 in matching contributions made by the Company to Mr. Duchemin's tax-qualified 401(k) Savings Plan account. - (5) Includes \$12,987 in matching contributions made by the Company to Mr. Gagnon's tax-qualified 401(k) Savings Plan account and \$669 representing life insurance purchased for Mr. Gagnon's benefit. - (6) Includes \$13,000 in matching contributions made by the Company to Mr. Gagnon's tax-qualified 401(k) Savings Plan account, \$2,500 representing financial planning services purchased for Mr. Gagnon's benefit and \$669 representing life insurance purchased for Mr. Gagnon's benefit. - (7) Includes \$9,699 in matching contributions made by the Company to Mr. Sun's tax-qualified 401(k) Savings Plan account. - (8) Includes \$10,592 in matching contributions made by the Company to Mr. Sun's tax-qualified 401(k) Savings Plan account. - (9) Includes \$5,000 for personal usage of Company leased automobile (as calculated in accordance with Internal Revenue Service guidelines and included as compensation on the W-2) and \$8,452 in matching contributions made by the Company to Mr. Sibony's tax-qualified 401(k) Savings Plan account. - (10) Includes \$7,500 for personal usage of Company leased automobile (as calculated in accordance with Internal Revenue Service guidelines and included as compensation on the W-2) and \$8,784 in matching contributions made by the Company to Mr. Sibony's tax-qualified 401(k) Savings Plan account.
+- (4) Includes \$12,000 for personal usage of Company leased automobile (as calculated in accordance with Internal Revenue Service guidelines and included as compensation on the W-2), \$13,000 in matching contributions made by the Company to Mr. Duchemin's tax-qualified 401(k) Savings Plan account, \$2,500 representing financial planning services purchased for Mr. Duchemin's benefit and \$1,509 representing life insurance purchased for Mr. Duchemin's benefit. - (5) Includes \$10,600 in matching contributions made by the Company to Mr. Gagnon's tax-qualified 401(k) Savings Plan account and \$669 representing life insurance purchased for Mr. Gagnon's benefit. - (6) Includes \$12,987 in matching contributions made by the Company to Mr. Gagnon's tax-qualified 401(k) Savings Plan account and \$669 representing life insurance purchased for Mr. Gagnon's benefit. - (7) Includes \$13,000 in matching contributions made by the Company to Mr. Gagnon's tax-qualified 401(k) Savings Plan account, \$2,500 representing financial planning services purchased for Mr. Gagnon's benefit and \$669 representing life insurance purchased for Mr. Gagnon's benefit. - (8) Includes \$9,610 in matching contributions made by the Company to Mr. Sun's tax-qualified 401(k) Savings Plan account. - (9) Includes \$9,699 in matching contributions made by the Company to Mr. Sun's tax-qualified 401(k) Savings Plan account. - (10) Includes \$10,592 in matching contributions made by the Company to Mr. Sun's tax-qualified 401(k) Savings Plan account.

-GRANTS OF PLAN-BASED AWARDS-2015
+GRANTS OF PLAN-BASED AWARDS-2016

-The following table sets forth certain information concerning the individual grant of stock option awards, time-based RSUs and market condition RSUs to the named executive officers who received such grants during the fiscal year ended December 31, 2015.
-These awards identified in the table below are also reported in the Outstanding Equity Awards at Fiscal Year-End-2015 included within the proxy statement.
+The following table sets forth certain information concerning the individual grant of time-based RSUs to the named executive officers who received such grants during the fiscal year ended December 31, 2016.
+These awards identified in the table below are also reported in the Outstanding Equity Awards at Fiscal Year-End-2016 included within the proxy statement.